Applications for the Beyond the Range - Professional Experience Grants are now closed.

 Grant recipients receive:

-All state schools are assigned an EQ Zone -metropolitan, provincial city, rural or remote.
+All state schools are assigned an Education Queensland Zone - metropolitan, provincial city, rural or remote.
 These cash grants are only available to those state schools zoned "rural" or "remote" as follows:

 To be eligible to apply for this scholarship applicants must:

 All interested preservice teachers who meet the eligibility criteria are encouraged to apply.